-6.0 Conclusion
+7.0 Conclusion

-6.1 This Interim POP Representation Report has outlined how public consultation in relation to the Council's Preferred Options Paper (POP) complies with Regulation 11(4) of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015.
-It also provided clarification in relation to the processes involved in publicising and promoting the consultation for the Preferred Options Paper both in terms of public consultation and liaising with statutory and non-statutory consultation bodies.

-6.2 From a presentational viewpoint, Council's POP document was well received in terms of its readability, layout and clarity.
+- 7.1 This Final POP Representation Report has outlined how public consultation in relation to the Council's Preferred Options Paper (POP) complies with Regulation 11(4) of the Planning (Local Development Plan) Regulations (Northern Ireland) 2015.
+It also provided clarification in relation to the processes involved in publicising and promoting the consultation for the Preferred Options Paper both in terms of public consultation and liaising with statutory and non-statutory consultation bodies. - 7.2 From a presentational viewpoint, Council's POP document was well received in terms of its readability, layout and clarity.
 The clear and legislatively required relationship with the Strategic Growth Plan was positively commented on.
-This feedback is one that Planning officials can proactively build on in preparing the layout and content of the draft Plan Strategy document.

-6.3 In terms of issues raised, respondents were broadly supportive of the thrust, sustainability approach and main text of the POP document and its supporting documents.
-The task in hand going forward will be for Council to agree and prioritise these issues raised and to facilitate those that best serve our needs in terms of our LDP, District Vision and Strategic Growth Plan.
-The preparation of the LDP is key to furthering sustainable development, implementing the Strategic Planning Policy Statement (SPPS) and realising our vision and aspirations as articulated through the Strategic Growth Plan.

-6.4 It has been noted that Planning extends beyond land-use to integrate policies for the development and use of land with other key policies and programmes which influence the nature of places and how they function.
-It is therefore incumbent on Council, as part of the LDP preparation, to undertake all necessary engagement and discussion with relevant Government Departments, consultees, agencies and other interested parties to ensure that a robust and current evidence base is gathered and a fully rounded and transparent consideration of all issues and viewpoints takes place.

-6.5 The broad nature of responses to the Options as presented in the POP can be categorised as follows; either:

-- Supportive of the preferred option (with / without supplying supporting evidence); - Not supportive of the preferred option and a preference for another Option (with / without supplying supporting evidence); - Or seeking additional, robust baseline evidence / further studies to underpin future decision making.

-6.6 The following Key Topic areas received a greater amount of interest and will require a much greater level of additional consideration, namely:

-Economic - Economic Development Lands, City / Town Centres, Transport, Rural Economy, Minerals;

-Social - Strategic Housing Distribution, Location & Allocation of Housing Land; Sociable / Affordable Housing & Balanced Communities;
+This feedback is one that Planning officials can proactively build on in preparing the layout and content of the draft Plan Strategy document. - 7.3 In terms of issues raised, respondents were broadly supportive of the thrust, sustainability approach and main text of the POP document and its supporting documents. - 7.4 It has been noted that Planning extends beyond land-use to integrate policies for the development and use of land with other key policies and programmes which influence the nature of places and how they function.
+All necessary engagement and discussion with relevant Government Departments, consultees, agencies and other interested parties has been undertaken to ensure that a robust and current evidence base has been gathered and a fully rounded and transparent consideration of all issues and viewpoints has taken place. - 7.5 The broad nature of responses to the Options as presented in the POP can be categorised as follows; either: - Supportive of the preferred option (with / without supplying supporting evidence); - Not supportive of the preferred option and a preference for another Option (with / without supplying supporting evidence); - Or Seeking additional, robust baseline evidence / further studies to underpin future decision making. - 7.6 The following Key Topic areas received a greater amount of interest and will required a much greater level of additional consideration, namely - Economic Economic Development Lands, City / Town Centres, Transport, Rural Economy, Minerals; - Social Strategic Housing Distribution, Location & Allocation of Housing Land; Sociable / Affordable Housing & Balanced Communities;